Joan Collins: 2020s

-She had a co-starring role in the 2020 film The Loss Adjuster opposite Luke Goss and Martin Kemp.
+Collins had a co-starring role in the 2020 film The Loss Adjuster opposite Luke Goss and Martin Kemp.
 In 2021, Collins appeared in a short comedy spoof for Comic Relief entitled 2020: The Movie, in which she played Maggie Keenan, the first person to receive a COVID-19 vaccination.
 Collins starred as Adelaide of Maurienne in the historical drama miniseries Glow and Darkness (2021), alongside Jane Seymour and Denise Richards.
-She is the subject of the feature-length TCM documentary This Is Joan Collins (2022), in which she narrates her own story.
+She is the subject of the feature-length TCM documentary This Is Joan Collins (2022), in which she narrates her own life story.
 Collins had a role in the 2022 musical Tomorrow Morning, based on the acclaimed musical play of the same name.
+In June 2022, Collins took part in the Platinum Jubilee Pageant as part of Queen Elizabeth II's Platinum Jubilee and travelled down The Mall in an convertible vintage Jaguar.

+In July 2025, Collins partnered with Marks and Spencer to launch the "Joan Collins Bouquet".
+In December 2025, Collins won the Lifetime Achievement Award at the Women in Film and Television International Awards.
+In January 2026, Collins starred in the mystery film A Murder Between Friends.
+Collins also served as a producer on the movie.
+In June 2026, Collins was presented with the Power of Women Icon of the Year Award at Variety’s Power of Women London Awards.

-She is set to portray Wallis Simpson in a movie under a working title The Bitter End.
-Filming on the movie began in May 2025, taking place in London and Paris.
+She is set to portray Wallis Simpson in a movie under the working title My Duchess.
+Filming on the movie began in May 2025, taking place in London and Paris, and it is set to be released later in 2026.